Muhammad Ali Jinnah: Legacy and honours

 interest.
 On the other hand, Yahya Bakhtiar, who observed Jinnah at close quarters, concluded that Jinnah was a "very sincere, deeply committed and dedicated Mussalman."

 According to historian Ayesha Jalal, while there is a tendency towards hagiography in the Pakistani view of Jinnah, in India he is viewed negatively.
 Ahmed deems Jinnah "the most maligned person in recent Indian history ...
 In India, many see him as the demon who divided the land."
 Even many Indian Muslims see Jinnah negatively, blaming him for their woes as a minority in that state.
 Some historians such as Jalal and H. M. Seervai assert that Jinnah never wanted the partition of India—it was the outcome of the Congress leaders being unwilling to share power with the Muslim League.
 They contend that Jinnah only used the Pakistan demand in an attempt to mobilise support to obtain significant political rights for Muslims.
-Francis Mudie, the last British Governor of Sindh, in Jinnah's honour once said:
+Francis Mudie, the last British governor of Sindh, in Jinnah's honour once said:

 In judging Jinnah, we must remember what he was up against.
 He had against him not only the wealth and brains of the Hindus, but also nearly the whole of British officialdom, and most of the Home politicians, who made the great mistake of refusing to take Pakistan seriously.
 Never was his position really examined.

-Muhammad Ali Jinnah, according to Yasser Latif Hamdani and Eamon Murphy, is associated with his call for Direct Action Day, which resulted in bloodshed and communal violence that culminated in the partition of India and the creation of Pakistan.
-This incident and Jinnah's role, according to these authors, is viewed with contempt especially in India.
+According to Yasser Latif Hamdani, the concept of direct action became associated with Jinnah in the Indian public imagination following his 1946 call for Direct Action Day, although Jinnah had earlier opposed such methods, warning in 1922 that direct action would lead to bloodshed and should be resisted.

 Jinnah has gained the admiration of Indian nationalist politicians such as Lal Krishna Advani, whose comments praising Jinnah caused an uproar in his Bharatiya Janata Party (BJP).
-Indian politician Jaswant Singh's book Jinnah: India, Partition, Independence (2009) caused controversy in India.
-The book was based on Jinnah's ideology and alleged that Nehru's desire for a powerful centre led to Partition.
-Upon the book release, Singh was expelled from his membership of Bharatiya Janata Party, to which he responded that BJP is "narrow-minded" and has "limited thoughts".
+Indian politician Jaswant Singh's book Jinnah: India, Partition, Independence (2009) caused controversy in India for arguing that it was not Jinnah but Nehru's desire for a powerful centre that led to the partition of India.
+Singh was expelled from the Bharatiya Janata Party (BJP) for praising Jinnah and criticising key Congress leaders, positions which the BJP leadership said were contrary to the party's core ideology and discipline.

 Jinnah was the central figure of the 1998 film Jinnah, which was based on Jinnah's life and his struggle for the creation of Pakistan.
 Christopher Lee, who portrayed Jinnah, called his performance the best of his career.
 The 1954 Hector Bolitho's book Jinnah: Creator of Pakistan prompted Fatima Jinnah to release a book, titled My Brother (1987), as she thought that Bolitho's book had failed to express the political aspects of Jinnah.
 The book received positive reception in Pakistan.
 Jinnah of Pakistan (1984) by Stanley Wolpert is regarded as one of the best biographical books on Jinnah.